-Reason is a web content management system — a tool for managing web sites using your web browser.
+Reason is a web content management system — a tool for building and managing websites using your web browser.

 What is content management?
 How is it different from creating web pages by hand?

-- Don't need to know anything about web servers, file transfer, directory structures, etc.
+- You don't need to know anything about web servers, file transfer, directory structures, etc.

-- Focus is on editing and formatting content rather than troubleshooting html
+- The focus is on editing and formatting content rather than crafting and troubleshooting html code.

 - Many things are taken care of for you:

 - Carleton's web presence is broken up into hundreds of separate websites; each site has its own contents.
 A site, then, is like a basket.

 - Within each site, there are several kinds of items you can manage.
 These are like the contents of the basket.
 Depending on the site, these may include: